Enter Bird's Name in Search Box:

-There are at least seventeen types of terns, including the native and vagrant species, that have been seen in North America.
-These differnt types are closely matched, with a portion seen over different areas of the continent and the other seen around the coast lines and out at sea.
-Almost all species of terns are black and white, in most cases more white than black.
-In the tern family there are two types of noddies, the Brown Noddy and the Black Noddy.
+There are at least seventeen types of terns including the native and vagrant species that have been seen in North America.
+These different types are closely matched, with a portion seen over different areas of the continent and the other seen around the coastlines and out at sea.
+Almost all species of terns are black and white and in most cases are more white than black.
+In the tern family there are two types of noddies; the Brown Noddy and the Black Noddy.

 With their long pointed wings and long tail feathers, terns fly over water as swallows fly over land.
 With quick and agile manoeuvring, these birds dart through the air, diving and capturing their prey by piercing them with their pointed bills.
 The terns are known for the great distances they travel during migration, especially the Arctic Tern which flies to the Antarctic every fall and returns to the Arctic every spring.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.